 Vitamix A2300 Ascent Series Smart Blender (Amazon)

 It took me a long time to cave (and save!) to buy a Vitamix.
-I reached the tipping point when I began making dairy-free cashew cream on the reg: It’s asking the NutriBullet a lot to grind nuts to a silky smooth consistency.
+I reached the tipping point when I began making dairy-free cashew cream on the reg: It’s asking the NutriBullet a lot to grind nuts to a silky smooth consistency with no grit.

-I also was growing tired of my juicer, which had served me well for many years, but whose cleaning regime was more than I was willing to commit to in a typical day.
+I also was growing tired of my juicer, which had served me well for many years, but whose cleaning regime was more than I was willing to commit to on a typical morning.
 This is the model that fits underneath my cabinets, so it sits out on the counter at all times.
 Its power truly is impressive!

-One word of caution, however: the model I own (above) has a “low-profile” jar (so that it fits beneath cabinets) with a wide base.
-One of the drawbacks of this jar is that it really can’t handle small quantities of anything: whipping up just 1 cup of cashew cream just isn’t something this blender is going to do.
+One word of caution, however: this model has a “low-profile” jar (so that it fits beneath cabinets) with a wide base.
+One of the drawbacks I found with this jar is that it really can’t handle small quantities of anything: Whipping up 1 cup of cashew cream just isn’t something this blender is going to do.

-The wide base means that more of the ingredients fit and spin below the blades.
+The wide base means that more of the ingredients sit below the blades, out of reach of blending.
 The true power of a high-speed blender comes from its ability to whirl the ingredients up and around the jar.
-Small quantities of nuts, smoothies, dressings, etc. tend to just sit at the bottom and not hit the blades often enough to shred them.
+Small quantities of nuts, smoothies, dressings, etc. tend to just sit on the bottom and not hit the blades often enough to shred them.

-For family/couple quantity use – e.g., morning smoothies for 2; a week’s worth of cashew cream – this is not an issue.
-But for single servings of things, you might want to compare the low-profile model with the original-style upright (Amazon) to determine which model would be better suited.
+For family/couple quantity use – e.g., morning smoothies for two or a week’s worth of cashew cream – this is not an issue.
+But for single servings of things, you might want to compare the low-profile model with the original-style upright (Amazon) to determine which model would be better suited for you.

 Instant Pot 10-in-1 Multi-Functional Pressure Cooker, 6 Qt. and more (Amazon)

 I remember oh-so-well the pressure cookers from my childhood.
-Big, stove-top things that spit water and hissed and chugged like a lawn sprinkler.
+Big, stovetop things that spit water and hissed and chugged like a lawn sprinkler.
 My mom was far braver than I to use such a thing, I can tell you that!
-Nothing cleared the kitchen of children faster than that pressure cooker.
+Nothing cleared the kitchen of children and the family dog faster than that pressure cooker.

 It might seem ridiculous to have two pressure cookers, but I use both all of the time, so, it’s worth the storage space.
 (See the 3 qt in action in my Instant Pot Cranberry Sauce recipe.)